 Dig a hole with this trowel away from any water sources, trails, and campsites, and bury your waste where it will compost without troubling anyone.

 Compeed blister pads will make you forget the ordinary plasters.
 They are like magic for any forming blisters during and after a hike.
+Blisters are one of the most common injuries that you might get while hiking.
 In these pads, there is an advanced active gel that activates on the blister and cushions it.
 This way you can continue your hike without feeling any pain from the blister.

 First aid kit